-ELAC does not have off-campus locations for student organizations, such as off-campus housing facilities, and does not engage in monitoring of student criminal activity off-campus.
-While the college does not engage in monitoring of student criminal activity off-campus, students engaging in criminal activities off-campus in conjunction with college-sponsored activities may be subject to disciplinary action by the ELAC.
+East Los Angeles College does not have recognized off-campus locations of student organizations, such as off-campus housing facilities, and does not engage in monitoring of student criminal activity off-campus.
+However, students engaging in criminal activities off-campus, in conjunction with college-sponsored activities, may be subject to disciplinary action by East Los Angeles College.